 As well as making sure you fit one of the above situations, make sure your review is:

 - Only about your own experience - not someone else's

 - About an experience you’ve had within the past 12 months

 When can't you write a review?

-- Is a direct competitor to a business you own or work for
+- You cannot write a review if the business is a direct competitor to a business you own or work for.

 How to write a review

 Check out our getting started guide for step-by-step instructions on all the basics - from signing up for a Trustpilot profile to finding a particular company and leaving a review.

 Once you've written a review, you can always edit or update it.

 We've put together some tips to help you write great reviews here.